Wanderus/Wanderus/README.md

 $ which mongod
 ```

+This will give you a path indicating that mongo is indeed installed.

 Now, we are not yet finished.
 MongoDB needs a data folder so let's create it.
 In your terminal execute the following:

 ```bash
 $ sudo mkdir -p /data/db
 ```

-Next, change the permissions of that data directory is readable and writable:
+Next, change the permissions of that data directory to being readable and writable:

 ```bash
 $ sudo chmod 777 /data/db